-A direct measure of an economy's reliance on a particular commodity is the correlation of the country's economic cycle with the world price cycle of the commodity.
-This may be assessed by correlating the country's annual GDP growth rate with the corresponding change in the world price of its key commodity(ies).
-Since commodity price changes may affect activity with a lag, the relevant correlation may well be that of activity with lagged commodity prices.
-It should be noted, however, that world commodity prices are synchronous with global activity, and a high correlation could be due to strong links with the global economy rather than heavy dependence on the commodity itself.
+commodity (ies).
+Since commodity price changes may affect activity with a lag, the relevant correlation may well be that of activity with lagged commodity prices.12 Note, however, that world commodity prices are synchronous with global activity, and a high correlation could be due to strong links with the global economy rather than heavy dependence on the commodity itself.

 Diversification considerations also point to a moderate case against a peg in Pakistan, although the implications of the alternative quantitative measures are somewhat mixed.
-On the one hand, Pakistan's terms of trade volatility and the share of primary commodities in its exports are relatively low (Charts 3a and 3b), suggesting that Pakistan's need to adjust to commodity price shocks is not especially high.
+On the one hand, Pakistan's terms of trade volatility and the share of primary commodities in its exports are relatively low (Chart 4a and 4b), suggesting that Pakistan's need to adjust to commodity price shocks is not especially high.
 However, as the bulk of Pakistan's exports are cotton-related products rather than raw cotton, these measures (especially the latter) probably do not capture Pakistan's true dependence on cotton and, consequently, its need to adjust to cotton-related shocks.
-Indeed, the more direct measure-the correlation of world cotton prices with Pakistan's economic cycle-indicates a relatively low degree of diversification for Pakistan (Chart 3c), and therefore a moderate case against a peg since it could complicate the necessary adjustment to cotton-related shocks.
+Indeed, the more direct measure-the correlation of world cotton prices with Pakistan's economic cycle-indicates a relatively low degree of diversification for Pakistan (Chart 4c) and therefore a moderate case against a peg since one could complicate the necessary adjustment to cotton-related shocks.13